Got a question about GDPR or EU Representation?

 - Local Authorities - Am I exempt?

-Article 27(2)(B) Looks at whether you are a Public Authority: this will include local and central government, as well as most publicly-funded institutions (education, healthcare, judiciary), but may not extend to private education and healthcare, especially where sensitive data (e.g. medical, religion etc) is being processed.
-It is not clear whether this could be interpreted on a national basis, according to what is defined as a public authority by that country.
-If you answered YES – Article 27 does not apply to your business, if you answered NO – Article 27 may apply to your business, please continue to next question.
+Article 27(2)(B) Exempts public authorities and public bodies: this will include local and central government, as well as most publicly-funded institutions (education, healthcare, judiciary), but may not extend to private education and healthcare, especially where special category data (e.g. medical, religion etc) is being processed.
+This is interpreted on a national basis, according to what is defined as a public authority by that country.

 - What are the fees?

 Separate to the requirement to appoint an EU Representative, UK companies will be required to put procedures in place to allow them the right to transfer or access EU personal data.
 Temporarily, there are transitional arrangements in place to allow for the transfer of EU personal data to the UK up to the end of April 2021, this will be extended to the end of June 2021 if neither side objects.
 After June 2021 you will be required to have measures in place to legitimise the transfer of personal data from the EU.
 The most likely solution for you will be the use of Standard Contractual Clause (Model Clause) Agreements (but since the European Court of Justice case of SchremsII, you will have to assess the circumstances of each transfer to ensure compliance) and you may also require to put in place Controller – Processor Agreements with your Processors (if you are a Controller) or your Controllers may require to put in place Controller – Processor Agreements with you (if you are a Processor).
-You will also require your processing to be in conformity with GDPR.
+You will also be required to ensure that your processing is in conformity with GDPR.
 We can assist you with this through audits and remediation of your processes and policies.
 You should have this in place prior to the end of June 2021 as there will be no more grace periods, unless a new agreement is negotiated, or the EU awards “adequacy” to the UK, both of which are far from certain.

 - Why should I choose EU Rep?

 We are data protection experts, lawyers and business professionals.
 We understand exactly what you require.